muralimanas30/SQL-LEETCODE/00570 Managers With At Least 5 Direct Reports/README.md

 +-------+
 ```

-John (id 101) is the manager of Dan, James, Amy, Anne and Ron, so he has five direct reports.

----

 ## 📊 **Algorithm**

 *   **Method 1 (Using JOIN):**
-    *   Join the `Employee` table with itself using `managerId` to link managers with their direct reports.
+    *   Join the `Employee` table with itself using the manager-employee relationship.
-    *   Group the results by `managerId` (which is the manager's ID).
+    *   Group by the manager's ID.
-    *   Filter the groups to include only those with a count greater than 4 (meaning at least 5 direct reports).
+    *   Filter the groups where the count of employees is greater than 4.
-    *   Select the name of the manager from the first `Employee` table.
+    *   Select the names of these managers.

 *   **Method 2 (Using Subquery):**
-    *   Create a subquery that groups the `Employee` table by `managerId`.
-    *   Filter the groups in the subquery to include only those with a count greater than 4.
-    *   Select the `managerId` from this filtered subquery.
+    *   Find all manager IDs that have at least 5 direct reports using a subquery.
-    *   Select the name of the employees whose IDs are in the result of the subquery.
+    *   Select the names of employees whose IDs are in the list of manager IDs obtained from the subquery.

----

 ## 🔥 **Code Implementation**